An Unexpected Key to Joy

 The Key to Stress Free Living

-People are unable to put themselves in a right standing with God (justify themselves) through human effort.
+We are unable to put ourselves in a right standing with God through our own effort.
 The prophet Isaiah warned us that the attempt to do so is repulsive to God.

 For all of us have become like one who is unclean, And all our righteous deeds are like a filthy garment; And all of us wither like a leaf, And our iniquities, like the wind, take us away.
 Isaiah 64:6 (NASB)